 A. Staff provided the explanation that yes, you can use the money for job creation, and there is a formula based on the amount of money that is being provided, you have to create full-time positions.

-Meeting Notes from April 23rd Public Meeting and June 14th Public Hearing on the Consolidated Plan and Annual Action Plan will be added after they occur.
+Consolidated Plan and Annual Action Plan Public Meeting